-We began working with the Health and Care sectors in 2013 during the development of Finding Joy, our award-winning production about dementia, and since then over 25,000 people have experienced our Health and Care workshops and performances.
-Our unique approach engages people to think differently about ways of caring and approaches to health and well-being and our success in supporting skills development has resulted in major two year Arts Council England funding to spread our work more widely across the UK.
+Vamos Theatre began working alongside the Health and Care sectors in 2013 during the development of Finding Joy, our award-winning production about dementia, and since then over 80,000 people have experienced our Health and Care workshops and performances.
+Our unique approach engages people to think differently about ways of caring and approaches to health and well-being and our success in supporting skills development led to major two year Arts Council England funding to spread our work more widely.

-Our belief in the power of the arts to benefit health and well-being, particularly amongst people living with dementia and their carers, is supported by a wealth of current research showing the many positive effects that arts engagement has on those receiving care; such as improved cognitive processes, attention, stimulation of memories and enhanced communication.
+Current research shows the many positive effects that involvement in the arts has on those receiving care; including improved cognitive processes, attention, stimulation of memories and enhanced communication.
 This, in turn, has positive effects on families and carers, and the quality of the care environment.

-From 2017, with funding from Arts Council England, we are expanding our work; supporting care homes, communities and organisations to become dementia friendly places, made up of dementia-skilled and dementia-aware people.
+With funding from Arts Council England, through our Strategic Touring Project during 2017-19, we were able to expand our work; supporting care homes, communities and organisations to become dementia friendly places, made up of dementia-skilled and dementia-aware people.

 We teach more than competence in communication: we help to show how to listen and observe, how to build relationships and trust, and how to behave with compassion and empathy.
 We enable those who learn with us to see the whole person with whom they are connecting, and not simply the health or care problem.

 We have been trusted to deliver training and create performances for a wide range of Health and Care organisations, including Sanctuary Care, Extracare, NHS England, Worcestershire Health and Care NHS Trust, Skills for Care, Age UK and numerous others.